brewdo/brewdo/README.md

 -   A new log directory `/var/log/homebrew` that the sandbox account can write to

+    (`/var/log/homebrew` was chosen specifically so it would show up in the Console app, much like the traditional user logs.)

 -   The Homebrew root (traditionally `/usr/local`) set up with write rights granted to the sandbox account